fuzziqersoftware/newserv/README.md

 If you want to use parts of newserv in your project, there are two easy ways to do so with proper licensing:
 * If you're using a lot of code from newserv, you can put a copy of newserv's LICENSE file in your repository alongside your own license file, or include the contents of newserv's license in your own license file.
-* If you're only using a few files from newserv, you can copy and paste the contents of the LICENSE file into a comment at the beginning of each file.
+* If you're only using a few files from newserv, you can copy and paste the contents of the LICENSE file into a comment at the beginning of each copied file.

 # Compatibility